Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing: Introduction

-In summary, our main contributions are: \begin{itemize} \item \emph{Training robustness via partial sharing:} We demonstrate that partial model sharing attenuates Byzantine perturbations by a factor proportional to $M/D$, reducing the steady-state mean-square error (MSE) and yielding tighter prediction intervals (Section~\ref{sec:theory}). \item \emph{Calibration robustness via improved separability:} We show that this training-phase attenuation concentrates benign clients' nonconformity-score distributions, improving the separability of characterization vectors and enhancing distance-based detection of Byzantine outliers during calibration (Section~\ref{sec:calibration}). \item \emph{End-to-end empirical validation:} Through experiments on synthetic benchmarks and the UCI Superconductivity dataset, we demonstrate that PRISM-FCP preserves nominal coverage under Byzantine attacks that cause standard FCP to fail, while reducing communication relative to full-model-sharing baselines (Section~\ref{sec:simulations}). \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item \emph{Training-stage robustness via partial sharing:} We show that, under the stated stochastic perturbation model, partial model sharing attenuates the injected Byzantine perturbation energy by a factor proportional to $M/D$.
+We then relate the resulting attack-induced training-error component to residual-quantile and interval-width perturbation bounds (Section~\ref{sec:theory}). \item \emph{Calibration robustness via improved separability:} We show that this training-phase attenuation concentrates benign clients' nonconformity-score distributions, improving the separability of characterization vectors and enhancing distance-based detection of Byzantine outliers during calibration (Section~\ref{sec:calibration}). \item \emph{End-to-end empirical validation:} Through experiments on synthetic benchmarks and the UCI Superconductivity dataset, we demonstrate that PRISM-FCP maintains near-nominal empirical coverage in the studied Byzantine settings while reducing communication relative to full-model-sharing baselines (Section~\ref{sec:simulations}). \end{itemize}

+Although PRISM-FCP builds on partial-sharing training and robust histogram-based calibration, the central contribution is the joint training--calibration treatment of Byzantine-robust federated conformal prediction.
+The calibration scores used to construct the conformal set are computed using the predictor obtained after federated training.
+Hence, a training-stage Byzantine perturbation affects not only the learned model, but also the residual distributions observed by benign clients during calibration.
+A poorly trained global model can make benign residual histograms more dispersed and less separable from Byzantine histograms, thereby weakening distance-based calibration filtering.
+Conversely, reducing the training-stage perturbation concentrates the benign score distributions and improves both calibration filtering and interval efficiency.
+Our analysis formalizes this coupling by propagating training-stage perturbation bounds into residual-quantile, interval-width, and filtering-reliability bounds.

 We organize the remainder of the paper as follows.
 In Section~\ref{sec:pre}, we introduce the system model, review the PSO-Fed algorithm, and summarize CP in federated settings.
 In Section~\ref{sec:theory}, we theoretically analyze Byzantine perturbation attenuation under partial sharing and derive the resulting interval-width scaling.
 In Section~\ref{sec:calibration}, we examine how training-phase attenuation improves calibration-phase Byzantine detection.
 In Section~\ref{sec:simulations}, we verify our theoretical findings through numerical experiments.
 Finally, in Section~\ref{sec:conclusion}, we present some concluding remarks.